Different Types of River Birch Trees

 Botanically known as the Betula nigra, river birch is a multi-stemmed, deciduous, and fast-growing tree.
 Popularly grown as a shade tree, they find heavy use in all landscapes.
 As is apparent, most river birch varieties grow near the river banks.
 However, a popular landscape plant, you may find them in almost all environments across America.

 As one of the most adaptable birch varieties, the River Birch is tolerant to wetness.
 However, extended periods of drought may not be suitable for its growth.
 They can tolerate poorly-drained soil and warmer conditions than most other Birch species.

-Typically planted in the fall or spring, people grow them as burlap, balled, or container plants.
+Typically river birch trees are planted in the fall or spring.
+People grow them as burlap, balled, or container plants.

 This guide discusses the various types of river birch trees.
 Let us get started and address them one by one.

 |It needs moist soil.
 So, water it frequently.
 The soil should have a pH between 5-6.5

 |River birch varieties like water.
 They thrive in moist soil.
 Hence, you need to deeply water it weekly.
 It cannot grow in extended drought periods.
 Also, it may suffer disease or insect problems when the soil is not moist.
 You can add a thick mulch layer for the soil to retain water.

 |River birch, water birch, black bird, red birch

 |Typically, the different types of river birch trees grow 40–70′ high with a spread of 40–60′ at maturity.